 Sizing — When designing your extension UI, take into consideration that it needs to scale and adapt when the browser and video player resize.
 By default, a video-overlay extension functions at all sizes while the broadcaster is live.
 Consider hiding your extension when the size is reduced to a point that the extension becomes non-functional.

 Covering up player elements — If you have extension UI elements over the Twitch video player, interactions with those elements may not work.
 Here is a diagram of areas to consider when you design your video-overlay extension - placing elements in the purple areas may cause conflicts with the video player UI:

 Disabling — A video-overlay extension disables itself when the broadcaster goes offline or hosts another channel.
-When a viewer pauses the video, the extension iframe is hidden until the viewer unpauses the video.
+When a viewer pauses the video, the extension iframe is hidden until the viewer un-pauses the video.o.

 When designing mobile Extensions, consider the basic principles of any mobile application:

 Your layout should be fluid — Your extension’s layout should gracefully adapt to the available space.
 Do not assume any specific aspect ratio or dimension.

 Design for touch — Make sure interface elements that are actionable can be comfortably reached.
 Evaluate the tap target sizes and their relation to neighboring actionable elements.
 Consider a target size of no less than 44 pt/dp.

 Reduce noise — Trying to pack all your Extensions’ capabilities in the limited real estate will overload users with too much information.
 Bring in only the essential components of the experience.
 Limit buttons, images, and text that will be in view.
 Disclose actions progressively and contextually.